ngophuc/HyperplaneFitting/README.md

 * DGtal (To install DGtal see https://github.com/DGtal-team/DGtal/blob/master/README.md)
 * Eigen3
 * CGAL
-* CMake 3.15.2
+* CMake 2.8.11

 # Installation
-To install the program see <a href="https://github.com/ngophuc/HyperplaneFitting/blob/master/Install.txt">INSTALL.txt</a> file
+To install the program see <a href="https://github.com/ngophuc/HyperplaneFitting/blob/master/Install.txt">INSTALL.txt</a> file.

+Two execution programs are generated after the complication:
+* <b>FittingLine</b> for 2D fitting
+* <b>FittingPlane</b> for 3D fitting.

 # Examples
 The program takes as input a file containing a list of points with the first line indicating the total number of point, and following by the coordinates of each point.